jakebalek25/jakebalek25.github.io/_posts/2024-05-24-ronald-acuña-struggles.md

   <p style="text-align:center;">Illustration created with R Studio ggplot2 package.</p>
 </div>

 In the illustration, you notice the metric wFA per 100.
 The metric measures the batter's average amount of runs produced against 100 fastballs thrown.
-The number 0 being average as it takes into account change in run expectancy per fastball thrown to the hitter.
+The number 0 being average as it considers change in run expectancy per fastball thrown to the hitter.
 In this scenario, Acuña has never had a season in which he wasn't above average.
 We can see his value per 100 fastballs last year was extremely high resulting in a career high in total wFA throughout the year.
-This year however, Acuña is much below average and is nearing a value of negative 2 putting him near the bottom of the league.
+This year, however, Acuña is much below average and is nearing a value of negative 2 putting him near the bottom of the league.

-As a result, he is seeing many more fastballs this year than he did in the past at 6% more than 2023 because pitchers are beginning to see that they can use this against him. talk about below
+As a result, he is seeing many more four seam fastballs this year than he did in the past.
+The incline from 2023 to 2024 sits at 6% more because pitchers are beginning to learn he is struggling to keep up.
+As can be seen below, the average MLB hitter sees a four seamer about 30% of the time across all their at-bats.
+This season, Acuña is seeing four seamers at a rate of nearly 8% more than league average which is a pretty wild rate considering he is still one of the most "feared" hitters in the league.

 <div style="text-align:center;">
   <img src="/images/acuna_moreFB.png" style="width:83%;" alt="Illustration of more fastballs">